corylanou/tns-restful-json-api/README.md

-This code repository hosts the examples used in the following [The New Stack](http://thenewstack.io) article:
+This code repository hosts the examples used in the following [The New Stack](http://thenewstack.io/make-a-restful-json-api-go/) article.

-Article not posted yet, will update link as soon as it is published.